 Formerly carrying only commercial traffic, the Canal Saint-Martin presents lovers of the capital with an urban landscape unlike any other.
 With its nine locks, its two swing bridges, its Eiffel-style footbridges, its mysterious vaulted tunnels and its ancient trees, the canal offers an opportunity for strollers to rediscover the Paris of an earlier age.

-Originally planned by Napoleon I, the Canal Saint-Martin was opened in 1825 as part of the general programme of major works undertaken on the capital’s other canals (the Canal Saint-Denis and the Canal de l'Ourcq).
+Originally planned by Napoleon I, the Canal Saint-Martin was opened in 1825 as part of the general program of major works undertaken on the capital’s other canals (Canal Saint-Denis and Canal de l'Ourcq).
 The Canal Saint-Martin, like the others, enabled the authorities to solve the problems of supplying the capital with water and also encouraged the transport of goods.
 Providing a link between the Bassin de la Villette and the Pavillon de l’Arsenal, the canal saw a gradual change in the countryside through which it passed, with the establishment of warehouses, mills, glassworks and more…

 During the Second Empire, significant development fostered by Baron Haussmann transformed the appearance of the canal.
 Massive public works lowered its level by 6 metres, one section of it, now the boulevard Richard Lenoir, was covered over and the opening of the vault under the Temple created the boulevard Jules-Ferry.

 In the post-war years, with the arrival of the motorcar, the volume of freight traffic on the canal fell from year to year.
 In the 1960s, the municipal authorities proposed that the canal be converted to an 8-lane urban motorway, a plan rapidly abandoned because of the lack of finance.
 Over the course of time the canal has now become a highly fashionable place, highly prized by Parisians and visitors alike